RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-3-21-GitHub-Pages.md

 *Jekyll’s Octocat mascot.
 (Image credit: [GitHub](http://jekyllrb.com/), [Barry Clark](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/)*

-I played around with this, Julian Thilo's [Run Jekyll on Windows Guide](http://jekyll-windows.juthilo.com/), stumbled around for a bit, and landed on Michael Rose' [Minimal Mistakes theme](http://mmistakes.github.io/minimal-mistakes/theme-setup/).
+I played around with [Jekyll-Now](https://github.com/barryclark/jekyll-now), Julian Thilo's [Run Jekyll on Windows Guide](http://jekyll-windows.juthilo.com/), stumbled around for a bit, and landed on Michael Rose' [Minimal Mistakes theme](http://mmistakes.github.io/minimal-mistakes/theme-setup/).

 There was a bit of a learning curve, and I still don't know what I'm doing, but this will simplify posting going forward.
 It will also let me use existing tools like GitHub and $TextEditorOfTheDay.

 Cheers!